codewright-io/tagcat/README.md

 This service supports storing three types of information about objects or items in a system.

-1. Metadata - Key/value information to attach to an item.
+1. Metadata - Key/value information to attach to an item
-2. Tag - Tagging or labeling an item.
+2. Tag - Tagging or labeling an item
-3. References - Links, references, or relationships between items.
-(TODO: Should we rename this to relationships?)
+3. Relationships - Links, references, or relationships between items

-For tags, internally in the database or the service model, represents the tag as an item, and then stores items that have this tag as a reference to the tag.
+For tags, internally in the database or the service model, represents the tag as an item, and then stores items that have this tag as a relationship to the tag.

 This allows users of the service to store extra relationship information about the tags, such as translations of the tag, or saying that one tag is a subclass of another tag.